-She recently retired from the largest toy store in the world, which was a perfect fit to her claim of being just a 'big kid' at heart.
+She is retired from the largest toy store in the world, which was a perfect fit to her claim of being just a 'big kid' at heart.
 In addition to geocaching, Nancy enjoys writing, graphic arts and studying the Bible.
 Read her story.

 Marie is a retired school teacher.
 In her free time she enjoys gardening, gourmet cooking and studying the Bible.